ajsaule/password-generator/README.md

 };
 ```

-Some other learnings from this project would be using the resets on different browser types and targeting elements of the out of the box HTML5 tags such as <input/>.
+Some other learnings from this project would be using the resets on different browsers and targeting elements of the out of the box HTML5 tags such as <input/>.

 ```css
 input[type='range']::-moz-range-track,